evature/ios/README.md

   Where View Settings is a `NSDictionary` with Chat View and Chat Toolbar settings.
   Chat View parameters can be provided with `controller.` prefix.
 Chat Toolbar parameters with `toolbar.` prefix.
 All parameters can be obtained in `EVVoiceChatViewController.h` and `EVChatToolbarContentView.h`

-5. Implement one of Search Delegates
+## Step 4: Implement one of Search Delegates
   You can implement it in current View Controller or in Application Delegate.
 Also you can provide own object for this.
 If you want own object then set it to `chatControllerDelegate` property of Chat Button or provide as `controller.delegate` value in Settings Dictionary.
   All Search Delegate protocols can be found in `Core/SearchModels/SearchDelegates` folder.